barryvdh/laravel-snappy/readme.md

-## Snappy PDF/Image Wrapper for Laravel 5 and Lumen 5.1
+## Snappy PDF/Image Wrapper for Laravel

 This package is a ServiceProvider for Snappy: [https://github.com/KnpLabs/snappy](https://github.com/KnpLabs/snappy).